-To increase DBE participation on MTS's federally assisted procurements, as well as SBE participation on all MTS's contracts, MTS conducts outreach to DBEs and SBEs in an effort to inform them of upcoming MTS procurements.
-The following are some of the race-neutral measures MTS has implemented:
+To increase DBE participation on MTS's federally assisted procurements, as well as SBE participation on all MTS's contracts, MTS conducts outreach to DBEs and SBEs in an effort to

-- 1. outreach to new vendors to provide the benefits of DBE, MBE, DVBE, WBE, SB, PDBE and/or LGBTBE certification and what qualifications are necessary to become certified, as some may already qualify: - 2. outreach to vendors requesting that they register on PlanetBids so they can receive automatic notification of upcoming MTS procurements; - 3. for small purchase procurements in which MTS must seek out three (3) bids, MTS aims to advertise more of these procurement on PlanetBids so as to increase the potential of DBEs, and SBEs learning of the procurement, if such a contractor is available to perform the work; - 4. for small purchase procurements in which MTS must seek out three (3) bids, seeking at least one (1) of those bids from a DBE or SBE, if available; and - attend and actively promote small business conferences and programs to alert DBEs and SBEs of upcoming MTS contracting opportunities and to educate about MTS's DBE program.
+- 1. outreach to new vendors to provide the benefits of DBE, MBE, DVBE, WBE, SB, PDBE and/or LGBTBE certification and what qualifications are necessary to become certified, as some may already qualify; - 2. outreach to vendors requesting that they register on PlanetBids so they can receive automatic notification of upcoming MTS procurements; - for small purchase procurements in which MTS must seek out three (3) bids, MTS aims to advertise more of these procurement on PlanetBids so as to increase the potential of DBEs, and SBEs learning of the procurement, if such a contractor is available to perform the work; - 4. for small purchase procurements in which MTS must seek out three (3) bids, seeking at least one (1) of those bids from a DBE or SBE, if available; and - attend and actively promote small business conferences and programs to alert DBEs and SBEs of upcoming MTS contracting opportunities and to educate about MTS's DBE program.